project-open-data/project-open-data.github.io/schema.md

 Related Documents   | Related documents such as technical information about a dataset, developer documentation, etc.                                                                                            | references
 Release Date        | Date of formal issuance.                                                                                                                      | issued
 System of Records   | If the systems is designated as a system of records under the Privacy Act of 1974, provide the URL to the System of Records Notice related to this dataset. | systemOfRecords
+Primary IT Investment UII | For linking a dataset with an IT Unique Investment Identifier (UII) | PrimaryITInvestmentUII

 Further Metadata Field Guidance